bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Fill in today's date by default in status updates
 - [ ] Sorting by date still not working?
+- [ ] I'm not seeing link buttons on Pen RTE